Cross-Lane Communication: When Lanes Need to Talk

 offsets := lanes.SwizzleWithin(lanes.From(offsetTable), hashes, 8)

-What it does: lanes.SwizzleWithin allows each lane to access any position in a shared array based on its computed index, operating within groups of a given size.
-Lane 0 might read position 3, lane 1 might read position 6, etc.
+lanes.SwizzleWithin lets each lane access any position in a shared array based on its computed index, within groups of a given size.
+Lane 0 might read position 3, lane 1 might read position 6, and so on.

-Why it’s powerful: This enables parallel table lookups where each lane can access different data simultaneously within each group–like multiple hands reaching into different positions of the same toolbox at once.
+This enables parallel table lookups where each lane accesses different data simultaneously within each group.
 The group size parameter ensures correct behavior regardless of hardware SIMD width.

 2. Rotation Within Groups: Neighboring Data Exchange